raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 The purpose of this post is to illustrate a certain approach to thinking about composing and decomposing functionality, and especially to highlight the trade-off between providing a complete feature that addresses all use cases, and providing a simple pattern that is easy to read and understand.
 The example code is not intended to be blindly copied and pasted: Plenty of libraries already exist that provide mixin functionality, lightweight traits, or over full traits.

-If you do wish to build some of this functionality for yourself, you might want to consider handling private methods, e.g. using `Object.getOwnSymbolNames`.
+If you do wish to build some of this functionality for yourself, you might want to consider handling private methods, e.g. using `Object.Object.getOwnPropertySymbols`.
 The object mixin pattern uses `Object.assign`, and that copies symbols as well as strings (although that was not one of our examples). `Object.getOwnPropertyNames` does not, so a functional mixin that needed to address this use case would need to go further.

 {% highlight javascript %}
 function FunctionalMixin (instanceBehaviour, mixinBehaviour = {}) {